ircv3/ircv3-specifications/core/capability-negotiation-3.1.md

 Previous versions of this spec did not specify that the full capability name MUST be treated as an opaque identifier.
 This was added to better suit real-world usage and to improve client resiliency.

+Previous versions of this spec defined 'capability modifiers'.
+These are not in use by software and have been removed from this specification.